-In August 1966, Bowerman ordered 300 pairs of the 'TG-24 shoe designed by Bill Bowerman w/Mexico Line' to be sold in the US.
-I didn't believe it at first either, but this really was the name of the shoe in question.
-Apart from the name, the quality of the shoes was very good.
+In August 1966, Bowerman created 300 pairs of the 'TG-24 shoe designed by Bill Bowerman w/Mexico Line' to be sold in the US.
+Yes, this really was the name of the shoe in question!
+But the quality of the shoes were very good.
 It had everything a runner was looking for at the time.
 This is why it became one of the best-selling running shoes of the year.

 From Mexico to Cortez

 After the year of the Olympics, Blue Ribbon Sports and Onitsuka Tiger wanted a more striking name for the sneaker.
-Therefore, they came up with the name Aztec, named after the Indians of Mexico.
-With this name they soon got into legal trouble, because it looked too much like the Adidas Azteca Gold track shoe.
+Therefore, they came up with the name Aztec, but with this name they soon got into legal trouble, because it looked too much like the adidas Azteca Gold track shoe.

-BRS then named the shoe Cortez.
-Named after Hernan Cortés who defeated the Aztecs.
+BRS then finally named the shoe Cortez, named after Hernan Cortés, the man who led an expedition that resulted in the downfall of the Aztec Empire.
 Could this secretly have been a message to adidas?

 Nike Cortez vs. Tiger Cortez

 The Cortez did not only appeal to athletes.
 In fact, the model looked cool enough to be worn as a lifestyle shoe.
 It became the best-selling shoe in the history of BRS and Onitsuka Tiger, but behind the scenes, problems started to arise.